arcus/note_deidentification/annotation_guidelines.md

 For more detail, see [What constitutes “any other unique identifying number, characteristic, or code” with respect to the Safe Harbor method of the Privacy Rule?](https://www.hhs.gov/hipaa/for-professionals/privacy/special-topics/de-identification/index.html#uniquenumber)
 Examples of OTHER MISC, with the span bolded:

 - Pt complains of BL wrist stiffness and pain.
-She is an **Olympic swimmer (won two gold and two silver medals in the 2016 games!)**<!-- style="background-color: rgba(var(--color-highlight), .2)" -->.
+She is an @highlight(`Olympic swimmer (won two gold and two silver medals in the 2016 games!)`).
 Work closely with both patient and coach to develop a treatment plan that takes her training into account.
-- His aunt is the **first recipient of the Nobel Peace Prize**<!-- style="background-color: rgba(var(--color-highlight), .2)" --> in this decade.
+- His aunt is the @highlight(first recipient of the Nobel Peace Prize) in this decade.

 ### TELEPHONE NUMBERS